-Imaging techniques such as computerized tomography (CT) scanning and magnetic resonance imaging (MRI) are used to visualize tumors, infarcts, cerebral hemorrhage, demyelinating plaques and other causal lesions.
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
+Magnetic resonance imaging (MRI) is the technique of choice to visualize tumors, infarcts, cerebral hemorrhage, demyelinating plaques and other causal lesions.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
-MRI is the preferred technique in the work-up of CPS.
-Recent permutations of this technique (such as Magnetic Resonance Spectroscopy or Default-State MRI) have only research interest.
+Recent permutations of this technique (such as magnetic resonance spectroscopy or default-state MRI) have only research interest.

-Treatment for central pain syndrome can be challenging.
-Most therapies that have been used for individuals with central pain syndrome are based on anecdotal reports or small case series.
+Treatment for central pain syndrome remains unsatisfactory in that, although most patients find some relief, complete control remains infrequent.
 Additionally, therapies that have proven beneficial in some individuals may have no benefit in others.

 Individuals with central pain of brain origin who do not respond to drug therapy may be treated with extradural cortical stimulation of the sensory-motor area (MCS/PCS), a procedure that has been used to treat refractory, chronic pain.
 During this procedure, a stimulating paddle or plate is placed extradurally (or sometimes subdurally) on the primary motor cortex and/or primary sensory cortex to deliver electrical stimulation.
 Extradurally means that the paddle is placed on the dura mater, the outermost layer of the membranes (meninges) that line the brain and spinal cord.
 The paddle is inserted through two burr holes or via the temporary removal of a small piece of the skull (craniotomy).
 According to the medical literature, more than half of individuals have seen a pain reduction of greater than 50% with no significant morbidity.
-Studies show that this form of stimulation is more effective that placebo stimulation, but a formal controlled study is still lacking.
+Studies show that this form of stimulation is more effective that placebo stimulation.

 In resource-constrained contexts, spinal cord stimulation benefited a small percentage of patients with both CCP and BCP, but long-term control is rare.